 I also took some extra steps by graphically designing my resume.
 While I have no idea if that made any difference when Automattic took a look at those, I’ve found in previous positions, it’s given me an edge and helped me to stand out.
 It’s also become a hobby I’m a little obsessed with, I even have a Pinterest board on Graphically Designed Resumes to prove it haha! 🙂 If you’re not a designer, don’t fret- there are graphic designed resume templates you can find on Etsy.
 I recommend checking those out.

+If you’ve visited the Happiness Engineer job page a few times you’ll notice in the sidebar a little message encouraging you to just apply already, this was the extra push I needed to finally apply.
 After crafting my resume and having several people proof it, I was suddenly hit with a “I’m not ready yet.
 Why should I send it, what if I don’t hear back?” mentality/butterflies.
-Also, if you’ve visited the Happiness Engineer job page a few times you’ll notice in the sidebar a little message encouraging you to just apply already.
 So I convinced myself, I didn’t need a lot of courage… all I needed was 20 seconds of courage.
 So I mustered up 20 seconds of insane courage and I hit send.
 I applied to Automattic.

 Then one day I opened up my email box and there it was, an email asking if I was still interested in the Happiness Engineer position (YES!) and thus began the interview process.